-Our friends were getting married.
+Over that particular trip, friends were getting married.
 I liked going to pubs and drinking beer(s).
-I excelled at embarrassing my wife by taking pictures of food in public.
-I enjoyed writing about things I found funny and others didn't.
-They were good times.
+I excelled at embarrassing friends taking pictures of food in public.
+I enjoyed writing about things I found funny, and others didn't.
+It was all good.

-Unfortunately, the holiday soon came to an end and I found myself back stateside with a dormant blog and too much time on my hands.
-Then, in early 2007, two things happened: I blogged about the unboxing of my new Weber Summit 650 Grill and my good friend, Eric, wrote a blog post entitled "What's on the Grill?".
+Unfortunately, the holiday soon came to an end, and I found myself back stateside with a dormant blog and too much time on my hands.
+Then, in early 2007, two things happened: I blogged about the unboxing of my new Weber Summit 650 grill and my great friend and longtime co-worker, Eric, wrote a blog post entitled "What's on the Grill?".

 These two events started me thinking.
 I love to grill.
-I also enjoy photography, but never really had an outlet for it.
+I also enjoy photography but never had an outlet for it.
 Why not photograph and write about what I grill?
-With that splendid, if albeit rare moment of clarity in my life, my "What's on the Grill?" series was born and the direction of APP was changed forever.
+With that splendid, if albeit rare moment of clarity in my life, my "What's on the Grill?" series was born and the direction of APP changed forever.

-Over the years, I have highlighted over 300 "What's on the Grill" posts and shared 10,00 plus photographs to Flickr having garnered almost 3 million views.
+Over the years, I have highlighted hundreds of "What's on the Grill" posts and shared 10,000 plus photographs to Flickr, garnering over 3 million views.
 Through Creative Commons licensing, my photos have appeared across the Internet on dozens of websites including Lifehacker, BuzzFeed, Vox and the Smithsonian.
-In so doing, I honed my grilling skills (somewhat), learned to take better pictures (somewhat), landed on the homepage of Weber Grills, and tried to write so as it appears I did actually graduate from college.
-In the summer of 2009 I started writing and taking photographs for Grilled magazine.
-In 2011, I worked with a partner on photographs, video and recipes for Saffire Grills, my first foray into Kamado cookers.
+In 2009 I started writing and taking photographs for the sadly short-lived magazine, Grilled.
+In 2011, I created photographs, video, and recipes for Saffire Grills, my first foray into Kamado cookers.

-So to give you the Cliff Notes version, this is a food blog, originally started as a travel blog, written by a guy who used to have hair, likes to brew beer, has never taken a cooking class, who probably should take a cooking class, and holds up dinner by photographing food.
+So to give you the Cliff Notes version, this is a food blog, originally started as a travel blog, written by a guy who used to have hair, likes to brew beer, and holds up dinner by photographing food.